ArasLabs/workflow-utilities/Import/ReadMe.txt

 Version History:
 --------
+v2-0  (Apr 2016) - upgraded to work with Aras Innovator 10 & 11
+  - converted VB Methods to C#.

+  - improved identity replacement rule syntax to use AML.
+  - updated method "WF ResolvePlaceHolderOnActivity" to read AML like resolution rule.
+Added support for new rule option "propertyToMatchActivityName".

 v1-4  (Nov 2012)
   - added "Clone WorkflowActivityToPending" method connectd to onActivate event of "Draw Changes" activiy of "Express Team DCO" workflow.
 When looping back from "Team Review" to "Draw Changes" the "Team Review" activity